MandalaChain/mandala-docs/docs/learn/smart-contracts/l1-vs-smart-contracts.md

-# Smart Contracts
+# Smart Contract vs Layer-1 blockchain, what's the difference?

-The Mandala Chain is equipped with the functionality to support smart contracts natively, compatible with WebAssembly (_ink_!) and EVM (Solidity) smart contracts.

-## The difference between developing a smart contract and a layer 1 blockchain.
+In this article we will discuss the differences between developing a smart contract and a layer 1 blockchain.

-### Layers of Abstraction
+## Layers of Abstraction

 When you write a smart contract, you create instructions that associate with and deploy to a specific chain address.